 RULES OF THE LAW SOCIETY

-For more information about Mandatory CPD, members are advised and encouraged to review the Rules of the Law Society of the Northwest Territories, starting at rule 70.
+For more information about Mandatory CPD, members are advised and encouraged to review the Rule 70 of the Rules of the Law Society of the Northwest Territories.